pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

 Events Overview
 ^^^^^^^^^^^^^^^
 Understanding events in a Qt application is fundamental before delving into specific input handling such as mouse and keyboard:

 - Events in Qt are conceptualized as user interactions with the application, each represented by an event object (QEvent).
 - Various types of events correspond to different user interactions.
 - Event objects encapsulate details concerning the specific occurrence.
 - Dispatched to designated event handlers within the widget where the interaction occurs, these events allow for customizable responses.
 - Handlers may be extended or redefined to modify widget response to interactions.

 Mouse Events
 ^^^^^^^^^^^^
-Mouse Events
-^^^^^^^^^^^^
-Interactions such as clicks, movements, and button releases are managed by overriding methods including  mousePressEvent_ ,
+Interactions such as clicks, movements, and button releases are managed by overriding methods including
+mousePressEvent_,
 mouseReleaseEvent_ ,
 mouseDoubleClickEvent_ ,  and
 mouseMoveEvent_.